george-hawkins/arf-drone/pixhawk-setup.md

 ### Completing the wizard

-This final two steps are simply a page of useful links and the act of simply pressing the _Finish_ button.
+This final two steps are simply a page of useful links and the act of pressing the _Finish_ button.
 That's the wizard done and the basic setup for your flight controller completed.
 But there are a few more things to check that are covered by the following sections:

 * Bugs - check that the wizard steps worked as expected.
 * Transmitter failsafe - check that the transmitter failsafe really works.